claire-codes/emoji-commit/README.md

 It is random after all.

 If your message already begins with an emoji in the format `:foobar:` then this won't be overwritten.

+To remove this silly feature, in the same root directory of your project run:

+    $ emoji uninstall

+This will delete all the files previously added, and also put the original Git commit-msg file back if this was removed.

 ## :books: Development